Meet Our Admissions Counselors

 The love and passion that students have to be Patriots is something that truly makes Mason home.
 I hope you get an opportunity to come visit this unique institution and see first-hand what it means to be a part of the Mason Nation.

 I look forward to assisting you with the college admissions process, and please feel free to contact me with any questions that you may have along the way!
 Go Green, Go Gold - Fight, Fight, Fight!

 Hello!
-My name is Amanda Ray Guerin and I am an Admissions Representative for George Mason University.
-I grew up in Mechanicsville, Virginia and am a recent Mason graduate, with a degree in Criminology, Law and Society.
+My name is Amanda Ray Guerin and I am an Admissions Counselor here at George Mason University.
+I grew up in Mechanicsville, Virginia and graduated from Mason with a degree in Criminology, Law and Society.
 As a student, I was involved in Greek Life, worked for Mason Recreation, and of course cheered my heart out at our NCAA Division I basketball games!

 Going to school just outside of the nation’s capital is an amazing experience due to all the opportunities you get in and outside of the classroom.
 One of my favorite things about Mason is that students get to work with prestigious professors with real-world experience.
 You gain incredible connections with faculty members who are experts in their fields, including Assistant Attorneys General, novelists, scientists, policy makers, and even Tony Award and Pulitzer Prize winners.
 Choosing to attend Mason is hands down the best decision I ever made.

-I am so excited to be back at Mason and working for the Office of Admissions.
+I love being a part of the Mason Nation and working for the Office of Admissions.
 Please feel free to contact me with any questions about the admissions process or if you want to learn more about Mason.
 Go Patriots!

 Throughout the year, our Admissions representatives travel across the country and around the world to meet with and talk to prospective Mason students at high school visits, college fairs, and events – be sure to see whether we’ll be in your area in the upcoming weeks!